 …Fort Bonneville or Bonneville’s Folly are names applied to a rude stockade which Captain Bonneville built on the right bank of Green River, five miles above the mouth of Horse Creek in early August, 1832.
 Though apparently commenced with a view of making it a trading post it was abandoned as soon as built and was never of any consequence whatever in the trade.

 A few days after arriving on at the Green River camp, Bonneville outlined a plan to build a substantial trading post.
 Joseph Walker objected to a fortified trading post and, according to Gilbert’s Westering Man, left to locate a group of free trappers in the Green River area.
 Walker returned with several trappers on August 12, 1832.

 The statement about the caches by Irving is questionable at best.
 A few men could not dig a hole big enough to cache twenty wagons in one night.
-Bonneville undoubtedly cached equipment, but a cache location in this area has eluded treasure seekers and archeological investigators.
+Bonneville may have cached equipment, but a cache location in this area has eluded treasure seekers and archaeological investigators.